AleksSwan/aipiping/readme.md

 pip install -r requirements.txt
 ```

-4. Set up environment variables for the GROQ API key and other secrets (https://wow.groq.com/why-groq/, yout can get api key after registration for free).
+4. Set up environment variables for the GROQ API key and other secrets (https://wow.groq.com/why-groq/, you can get api key after registration for free).
 Create a `.env` file in the root directory:

 ```env
 GROQ_API_KEY=your_groq_api_key